aditya7302/novu/README.md

 <h1 align="center">🎉 We're participating in Hacktoberfest 2023! 🎉</h1>

 Interested in participating in Hacktoberfest?
 We extend a warm invitation!
-You also get the opportunity to win some swag 😁
+You also have the opportunity to win some swag  😁

 > ⭐️ If you're new to Hacktoberfest, you can learn more and register to participate [here](https://hacktoberfest.com/participation/).
 Registration is from **September 26th - October 31st**.